zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 +++

 I work as an IT consultant.
-With my firm I've been on a client project for over 2 years now where the use of HashiCorp Vault was prevalent, which has now resulted in a thorough and battle-tested configuration of our Vault which we can be proud of.
+With my firm I've been on a client project for over two years now where the use of HashiCorp Vault was prevalent, which has now resulted in a thorough and battle-tested configuration of our Vault which we can be proud of.

-However, over the past 2 years, there have been quite a few learning moments.
+However, over the past two years, there have been quite a few learning moments.
 Vault is a great product with lots of flexibility, but this opens up a lot of possibilities for misconfiguration or misuse.
 For us, that meant a few tedious reconfigurations of our Vault.
 This post aims to share learnings that I wish we